-- 1. Intersections of new collectors and Chinden Boulevard/US 20-26 shall be limited to one per mile and located as close to the half mile as feasible. - 2.
+- 1. Intersections of new collectors and Chinden Boulevard/SH20-26 shall be limited to one per mile and located as close to the half mile as feasible. - 2.
 Intersections of new collectors and arterial roads shall be located as close to the half mile as feasible and, where needed, as close to the quarter mile as feasible. - 3.
 Where a new collector (solid line) falls entirely within the boundaries of a proposed development, the developer shall be responsible to construct the roadway to an ACHD-approved collector road standard and as close to the depicted location as possible. - 4.
 Collectors shall be designed to provide efficient traffic movement from neighborhoods to the arterial system while maintaining the integrity and internal accessibility of neighborhoods. - 5.
-Collector roadway restrictions shall be required only from the point where internal street trip counts exceed local street standards to the arterial roadway. - 6.
-Where alternate means of vehicular access to the collector are provided (e.g. alleys), front-on uses and housing on the collector are encouraged.
-This policy is intended to promote more attractive collectors with uses oriented to the road and to discourage any "tunnel effect" created by lining the street with fences. - 7.
+Collector roadway restrictions shall be required only at the point that internal street trip counts exceed local street standards. - 6.
+Front-on uses and housing will be encouraged where alternate means of vehicular access are provided. - 7.
 Where the collector falls on a shared property line, the developer shall have the option to either construct the full roadway on his/her property or construct only the minimum street section necessary for that development.
-In the latter case, the adjoining property owner must agree in writing to dedicate the balance of the required collector right-of-way to ACHD at the same time. - 8.
-The intent of constructing a collector "loop" near the intersection of two arterial roads (especially where commercial or mixed use designations are shown) is to reduce intersection congestion and to provide primary vehicular access off of the collector.
-The City will generally discourage direct access to arterials within 500 feet of an arterial intersection where a collector and/or local commercial road can be provided.
+In the latter case, the adjoining property owner must agree in writing to dedicate the balance of the required collector right-of-way to ACHD at the same time.

+8. The intent of constructing a collector near the intersection of two arterial roads where commercial or mixed use designations are shown is to limit access near the intersection and to provide primary vehicular access from the collector road.
+The City will generally discourage direct access to arterials within 500 feet of an arterial intersection where a collector road can be provided.